Judee Sill: Posthumous releases

 Terry Hounsome's 1981 book New Rock Record lists a Sill album titled Tulips From Amsterdam.
 Unsure of the information's source, Hounsome later removed the listing from his database.

 Sill appears on Tommy Peltier's Chariot of Astral Light (featuring Judee Sill), which was recorded in the 1970s but not released until 2005 on the Black Beauty label.
 She contributed guitar, organ and backing vocals to six tracks on the album and is pictured with Peltier on the cover.
 Also in 2005, Sill's unfinished recordings, mixed by Jim O'Rourke, were released along with other rarities and unreleased demos as Dreams Come True, a two-CD set on Water Records.
 Sill's two original albums, Judee Sill and Heart Food, were released that year as individual CDs, each with bonus tracks, on the Rhino Handmade label.

 In 2006, Rhino released the compilation Abracadabra: The Asylum Years.
 The Guardian gave it five out of five, and wrote that "in death [Sill] is slowly finding the audience she always craved".
 In 2007, an album of Sill's live performances performed for the BBC was released as Live in London: The BBC Recordings 1972–1973.
-In 2017 the independent record label Intervention Records released 180-gram double 45rpm LP and SACD reissues of Sill's self-titled album and Heart Food.
+In 2017 the independent record label Intervention Records released 180-gram double 45 rpm LP and SACD reissues of Sill's self-titled album and Heart Food.

 In 2022, the documentary film Lost Angel: The Genius of Judee Sill, by Andy Brown and Brian Lindstrom was completed.
 It was released in 2024.
 Nine years in the making, it coalesces past reporting on Sill along with including newly unearthed interviews and personal journals.